replicatedhq/help-center/content/docs/native/packaging-an-application/overview.md

 {{< linked_headline "Replicated API Version" >}}

 The `replicated_api_version` key is required as a top level key in every YAML.
-This should be set to the minimum version of Replicatd required to run this release.
+This should be set to the minimum version of Replicated required to run this release.
 The current API version to use is {{< replicated_api_version_current >}}, and the latest version can always be found on our [changelog](https://release-notes.replicated.com).
 The Replicated Native Scheduler will refuse to install an application requiring a newer version of Replicated than available.
 This is designed so you can rely on newer features of Replicated in your application.

 ```yaml
 replicated_api_version: {{< replicated_api_version_current >}}